rquresh/HarmsVisualization/README.md

 ### Contents

-The contents of this repository include 5 R-Markdown files and a .png that includes an exmaple for each visualization as produced by the code.
+The contents of this repository include 5 R-Markdown files and a .png that includes an example for each visualization as produced by the code.